johanseaxis/acap-native-sdk-examples/object-detection/README.md

 ```sh
 tail -f /var/volatile/log/info.log | grep object_detection
 ```
 There are four outputs from MobileNet SSD v2 (COCO) model.
-The Number of detections, CLasses, Scores, and Locations are shown as below.
+The number of detections, cLasses, scores, and locations are shown as below.
 The four location numbers stand for [top, left, bottom, right].
+By the way, currently the saved images will be overwritten continuously, so those saved images might not all from the detections of the last frame, if the number of detections is less than previous detection numbers.

 ```sh
 [ INFO    ] object_detection[645]: There are 3 objects